BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ![TPS561201 subcircuit](docs/ide/ide_buck_internal.png)

 The implementation uses a feedback voltage divider, and if you mouseover this it will show the generated ratio of 0.23.
-The converter's output voltage reflects the actual expected output voltage, accounting for resistor tolerance and the chip's feedback reference tolerance.
+The converter's output voltage reflects the actual expected output voltage, accounting for resistor tolerance and the chip's internal reference tolerance.
 ![Buck converter input capacitor](docs/ide/ide_buck_fb.png)

 Similarly, mousing over the other components like the resistors and capacitors shows their details.